Boyfriend (Best Coast song)

-"Boyfriend" is a song recorded by American rock duo Best Coast and produced by Lewis Pesacov for their debut studio album, Crazy for You (2010).
+"Boyfriend" is a song recorded by American rock duo Best Coast and produced by Lewis Pesacov for their debut studio album Crazy for You (2010).
 It was released as the lead single from the album on June 29, 2010.

 Background

 The song opens with a drum fill that the Los Angeles Times likened to the one from "Badlands" by Bruce Springsteen.
-Cosentino later noted this was unintentional, commenting, "People think we ripped it off, but Bobb claims he had no idea."
+Cosentino later noted this was unintentional, saying "People think we ripped it off, but Bobb claims he had no idea."

 The duo performed the song in their television debut on Late Night with Jimmy Fallon on January 3, 2011.

 Reception

 The song was released on June 29, 2010 as an iTunes free Discovery Download.